olafhartong/Sentinel-template-parser/README.md

 This small script converts all template rules obtained from the API to XLSX for easier reference.

+# Usage

+## Getting the data from the Microsoft API Manually
-The JSON can be retrieved here: https://docs.microsoft.com/en-us/rest/api/securityinsights/alertruletemplates/list
+* The JSON can be retrieved here: https://docs.microsoft.com/en-us/rest/api/securityinsights/alertruletemplates/list

+* Then run: ``` ./sentinel-template-parse.ps1```

+## Using AzSentinel

+Use the great AzSentinel by @pkhabazi and @wortell https://github.com/wortell/AZSentinel
+* Install and authenticate the module per the authors instructions

+* Edit the Workspace variable in azsentinel-template-parse.ps1

+* Then run: ``` ./azsentinel-template-parse.ps1```

+Both scripts update the xlsx file